Can an MVHR system help to cool your home in summer?

 Compared to an Air-Conditioning (AC) system, an MVHR is nowhere near as powerful at cooling, but an AC system also some has significant issues attached to it (mainly high energy use, cost, noise and health).

-This article will provide some key points to decide if you should choose an MVHR or an AC system for your home to help with cooling in summer.
+This article will provide some key points to decide if you should choose an MVHR or an AC system (or both) for your home to help with cooling in summer.

 How can an MVHR be reversed to cool?